Himex

 Brice has pushed for many years to use helicopters to fly gear over the Khumbu Icefall to the Nepal-side Camp I, to enhance safety.
 In the aftermath of the 2015 Nepal earthquakes Himex pulled out from summiting Everest that season.

 A distinctive feature of Himex's Mount Everest base camp is the social tent, the "Tiger Dome", about 50 ft across, climate controlled and with a large window to look out of, offering espresso, wine and other drinks, and television, music, web-connected computers, and gaming devices.

 Timeline

 In 2015 Himex attempted an expedition to K2 but had to turn back due to avalanche risk.

-In 2016, Himex employed 21-time Everest summiter Phurba Tashi, who did not make a summit but in 2016 who was mourning the loss of both his parents.
-Himex did go to Everest and even manage to finish early.
+In 2016, Himex employed 21-time Everest summiteer Phurba Tashi, who did not make a summit but in 2016 who was mourning the loss of both his parents.
+Himex did go to Everest and even managed to finish early.
 They used the extra time to refurbish some of the gear, such as (re)painting tent poles.